 It doesn’t end there, either – you can even change your data plan from within the Settings app.
 It provides an easier way to keep an eye on your mobile data without the need to download a third-party app from the App Store.

-managing data on an iPhone much easier.
+This should make managing data on an iPhone much easier.

 Indoor Maps and Lane Navigation